 The company has changed their logo colors throughout the years, however, they stuck the most with black and orange versions.

-Black is a synonym for elegance, sophistication, and classiness, traits that Nike likes their brand to be recognized for.
+Black is a synonym for elegance, sophistication, and classiness – everything that Nike is communicating about their products and wants to be famous for.

 Their newest orange version suggests that Nike is an innovative, friendly, and confident company, always ready to surprise their customers with new unique designs!